thruthesky/firelibrary-app/README.md

 If you want a better performance, you can use `firelibrary-functions`.

+When `firelibrary-functions` is installed,

+ * counting likes/dislikes
+ * photo thumbnails

+  are authmatically running.

 If you are going to use `firelibrary-functions`, you will need to change `like/dislikes` security rules.
+You need to remove the rules for it or block it. since it is done in the functions with admin previlegdes.

 ````
 $ git clone https://github.com/thruthesky/firelibrary-functions
 $ cd firelibrary-functions/
+$ firebase add ...
+// change security key file.
+$ firebase deploy
 ````

 ## counting likes/dislikes